 You can stay at the City Hotel or Fallon Hotel in Columbia State Park.
 Sleep amongst Victorian antiques and relax with your book and tea in their parlors.
 While each room has a toilet and sink, showers are shared.

-California Gold Rush Towns: #6 Sonora
+California Gold Country Towns: #6 Sonora

 10 minutes south of Columbia, you’ll arrive in Sonora.
 Main Street is easily walkable, allowing you to pop into the boutiques and shops flanking the street.

 1. Amala Detox

 The first place in the world I have ever experienced an ionic detox foot soak is Amala Detox.
 You’ll start by selecting from the wide range of Art of Tea offerings to sip on during your treatment.
 Then, you’ll undergo a relaxing salt foot scrub with essential oil before immersing your feet in the footbath.

 While you are relaxing with the foot soak, coils placed in the water aid with detoxification and lymphatic drainage.
 When the soak is complete, Amala’s staff “reads” the water to tell you what’s been purged from your system.